 MAGGIE JACKSON

-Jackson is a high-energy keynote speaker and moderator who has given talks at Google, Harvard Business School, The Conference Board, the Forbes CMO Summit, Chautauqua, and other major corporations, universities, and conferences in the U.S., Europe, and Asia.
-She has been honored with awards for her writings on psychology, culture, and technological change and with fellowships and grants in family policy and in art/material culture.
-She lives with her family in New York City and coastal Rhode Island.
+Jackson is a high-energy keynote speaker and moderator who has given talks at Google (twice), Harvard Business School, the Forbes CMO Summit, Chautauqua, and other corporations, universities, and conferences worldwide.
+She has won more than a half dozen awards for her writings as well as numerous fellowships and grants.
+A graduate of Yale and of the London School of Economics (highest honors), Jackson lives in New York City and coastal Rhode Island.

 Speech topics